 No, what you need is a rich, tangy, smoky sugar-free barbecue sauce that will take your chicken, ribs, or whatever else you’re cooking up to the next level!
 That’s why making sugar-free barbecue sauce at home is a great idea.

 And with this recipe, you’ll never lack for a flavorful, delicious low carb BBQ sauce again.
 So fire up that grill and get cooking!

-Prior to this low carb BBQ sauce recipe, I was using this store bought sugar-free BBQ sauce.
-It’s decent, and much better than any other sugar-free one I’ve tried.
+Before making this low carb BBQ sauce recipe, this store bought sugar-free BBQ sauce was the only way we could have a keto BBQ sauce when we grilled out.
+It’s decent, and much better than any other sugar-free barbecue sauce I’ve tried.
 However, the balance of flavors is not as rich and smoky as I would like.
-Besides, I’m not thrilled that the sweetener used in it is artificial (sucralose).
-It still tastes pretty good and contains no added sugar, so I do recommend it if you prefer not to make your own.

 I must admit, this challenge was a bit daunting.
 Making homemade barbecue sauce can be a Big Deal.
 People have competitions for barbecue sauce recipes!
 And, different parts of the country (and the world!) all have different interpretations of what makes an excellent BBQ sauce.